 Ethical Research That Safeguards Participants

 You, a friend, or a family member may have been asked to join a research study involving an investigational drug or other medical treatment.
-Medical research that involves people requires an IRB like Advarra to protect the rights of those study participants.
+Clinical research that involves people requires an IRB like Advarra to protect the rights of those study participants.
 IRBs ensure that a study is ethical; we review any study protocol with a participant’s safety in mind.
-We help ensure that participants understand the risks of a study, that participants know they are volunteers, and that the study will be conducted with respect toward the participant.
+We help ensure that participants understand the risks of a study, know they are volunteers, and that the study will be conducted with respect toward the participant.

 The Clinical Research Process